 5. Side Plank

-- Jump feet back to the starting position and repeat to the left.
-Continue for the prescribed number of repetitions
+Jump feet back to the starting position and repeat to the left.
+Do 10-12 reps for 2-3 sets.

 7. Horse Stance Dynamic

-- Get down into a kneeling position on all fours with your hands and knees hip and shoulder width apart.
-Breathe out as you lift your left arm and right leg up until it is parallel to the floor (click here to view to exercise).
+Get down into a kneeling position on all fours with your hands and knees hip and shoulder width apart.
+Breathe out as you lift your left arm and right leg up until it is parallel to the floor.

-- In a controlled fluid movement, breathe in and bring them in underneath your body, rounding your spine up towards the ceiling.
+In a controlled fluid movement, breathe in and bring them in underneath your body, rounding your spine up towards the ceiling.
 As you breathe and move, imagine you are creating a 'bellows' effect in your stomach.
-Do the prescribed number of repetitions (above)
+Do 10-12 reps for 2-3 sets.

-Add one or two exercises from the list to your daily workout routines to tighten your stomach and slim your waistline.
+To get started, add one or two exercises from the list to your daily workout.